 That moment hit me hard.
 I realized adoption wasn’t about training or communication campaigns - it was the key to unlocking technology value.

 That experience showed me something important: technology succeeds or fails not because of its features, but because of how people use it.
+The question was never "did we deploy it?"
+It was "did it actually change how revenue gets made?"

 Leaders usually reach out when: